worldofnick/LocalBeats/README.md

 ## Work Done...

 ### Brandon Koch
-- Angular Architecture
+- Angular Project Architecture
 - Basic Landing Page and Authentication in Angular
 - Navigation Bar with Search and Filtering of Events/Musicians in Angular
 - Base Searching with Near You Google Maps functionality in Angular
-- Base Booking system in Angular
+- Designed UI for Landing Page, Booking Pages, and Search Reults
+- Create TypeScript models for User, Booking, and Search
+- Angular Services to interact with backend API
+- Design the logic and UI for creating, accepting, and declining a booking request.

 ### Snehashish Mishra
-- Learned javascript, node.js, express
-- Modified Server to run locally, added mongoDB via mongoose
+- Modified Server to run locally, added MongoDB via Mongoose
-- Setup the model, routes, controller architecture for the EXPRESS server
+- Setup the model, routes, controller architecture for the Express server
 - Basic Authentication and Authorization using JWT
 - REST API for authentication, authorization, and User Routes
 - Basic Spotify authentication